 I’m big on horizontal framing.
 I believe in the horizontal frame because it mimics cinematography, which mimics eyesight, which is, in turn, oriented to the horizon itself.
 A horizon within a rectangle readily accommodates the placement of the subject and other compositional elements within the frame—foreground, mid-range, and background—which are often crucial to telling visual stories.

 Similarly, my optical relationship to the world is almost always through a wide-angle lens.
 The wide-angle lens presents the horizontal frame in a way that resembles our eyesight: we see wide.
 And, when shot at a “conversational distance,” the wide-angle lens puts oneself and the viewer within the scene.
-By getting right in there, I am engaged with the scene, serving as an unseen secondary party to the action, lending to the “personal reportage” quality of my images.
+By getting right in there, I am engaged with the sceneserving as an unseen secondary party to the action, lending to the “personal reportage” quality of my images.

 Finally, timing is where the story is told.

 Every scene and every subject has its own rhythm.
 I key into the rhythm, sympathetically, often unconsciously, and look for clues and cues.
+No posing.
 As the moment approaches, I ride the rhythm to the up-beat, to the apex moment, and …

 > click <

-And because it is a sympathetic rhythm that I am engaged with, the image itself has an almost automatic empathy built in.
+Then, because it is a sympathetic rhythm that I am engaged with, the image itself has an almost automatic empathy built in.
 We—me as the photographer, you as the viewer—have just participated in a little dance with the subject, often no greater than the eye contact exchanged with a stranger in the flow of a busy sidewalk.
-And when you make that eye contact, you are almost invariably in a momentary state of empathy.
+And when you make that eye contact you are almost invariably in a momentary state of empathy.
 That is what I am recording with my camera.

-Finally, I want one single shot to tell the story.
+Lastly: I want one single shot to tell the story.
 I edit pictures sets down to the one moment that tells the best story of the scene.
 And I give it a title.
 That is the story: one picture with a crafted title.
 The title is almost as important as the photo, because the title confers closure to the work.
 The title also acts a verbal frame.
 It is the one area where I regularly overlap my writing with my photography, because I need that title to be, when possible, a small poem of very few words.
 I don’t want my titles to be obvious or trite or an amateur’s joke.
 It needs to inform the image and expand its meaning.
 Then, the single image, titled and presented as a stand-alone entity, thereby becomes a work of art.

 Through it all, after four-and-a-half decades of reporting visual stories, I’ve amassed something of a unified view of the humanity.